-Sand, Silt, Clay and Humus
+Sand, Silt, Clay, and Humus

 When scientists talk about soil, they often refer to a "soil profile" or "series," the type of soil that's typical of a particular region.
-Soil series are further described by their soil horizons, or layers: The uppermost soil horizon is exposed at the surface and contains live plants and plant matter that hasn't decomposed yet.
+Soil series are further described by their soil horizons or layers: The uppermost soil horizon is exposed at the surface and contains live plants and plant matter that hasn't decomposed yet.

 Deeper soil horizons (there can be several in one region's soil profile) are generally dryer and lighter in color than the uppermost layer; deeper horizons also have less biological activity than higher layers.

-Soil series and soil horizons vary by how much sand, silt and clay they contain.
+Soil series and soil horizons vary by how much sand, silt, and clay they contain.
 Except for occasional rocks and gravel, sand is the largest grain of solid matter that's in soil; silt particles are smaller.
 Clay is important because it helps soil retain water and nutrients.
-Soil that has a good balance of sand, silt and clay is called "loam," and is often considered the best soil for farming.
+Soil that has a good balance of sand, silt, and clay is called "loam," and is often considered the best soil for farming.

-Humus is the stable organic material in soil, and is an important source of plant nutrients.
+Humus is the stable organic material in soil and is an important source of plant nutrients.
 Humus also helps soil retain water and suppress disease pathogens.
 Compost is one source of humus, as is the natural decay process of leaf litter, dead plants and animals and animal droppings.

 Soil Is Alive

-Perhaps the most intriguing component of soil are its living organisms.
+Perhaps the most intriguing component of soil is its living organisms.
 Scientists are just beginning to understand the mind-boggling complexity of the microbes, fungi, nematodes, mites, insects and other animals that can only exist in soil.